electricimp/GoogleIoTCore/examples/README.md

  - *PUBLIC_KEY_URL*: copy [this link](./keys/pub_key.pem?raw=true)
  - *PRIVATE_KEY_URL*: copy [this link](./keys/priv_key.pem?raw=true)

-**Note**: You may use other names, ID's, etc. when following the instructions in Google IoT Console but make sure you set the constants in accordance to your data.
+**Note**: You may use other names, ID's, etc. when following the instructions in Google IoT Console but make sure you set the constants in accordance with your data.

 **Note**: You may generate and use your own public-private keys pair.
-[This is](https://cloud.google.com/iot/docs/quickstart#add_a_public_key_to_the_device) an example of how to generate the keys.
-After that you should upload the keys somewhere and set the links to the keys as *\*_KEY_URL* variables.
+Please read the [RSA Keys Generation](#rsa-keys-generation) section.
+After that, you should upload the keys somewhere and set the links to the keys as *\*_KEY_URL* variables.

 ![TelemetrySetConst](./example_imgs/TelemetrySetConst.png)